 Easily dairy free, definitely gluten free and can be tapioca free or fructose free if you prefer, adapt to your needs and away you go!
 I am sorry to say however that it cannot be chocolate free.
 My condolences.
 Enjoy!

-1 heaped teaspoon vanilla bean powder OR 1 pod, cut and scraped OR 2 teaspoons vanilla extract)
+- 1 heaped tsp vanilla bean powder OR 1 pod, cut and scraped OR 2 teaspoons vanilla extract) (gooey sauce)

 Preheat oven on 180C / 350F

 If you have a thermomix pay attention to the seconds / speeds here, if not, I actually created this using a basic blender.
 You could even hand whisk and mix everything.
 Super forgiving pudding!

 Mix your 3 ingredients for the gooey sauce and heat together in a pan until butter melted and cacao and syrup all incorporated well.
 (For a thermomix: speed 3, 2 minutes, 100C. )

 Pour that into the bottom of your pudding dish.
 If using thermomix, no need to clean bowl.

 In your blender or TM, mix eggs quickly for 5 seconds, speed 6.
 Add everything else in the pudding list and mix speed 5, 6 seconds.

 Then pour your pudding on top of the sauce.
 Don’t panic, the gooey sauce will come up around your pudding batter.
 That’s totally normal and even perhaps awesome.
 You’ll see!